ElizabethBrooks/NFCDSWorkshop_BioinformaticsDataAnalysis/_episodes/04-BASHBasics.md

 > *[Image source][bashVsZsh]*
 {: .callout}

-Similar to R, we can easily create indexed 1D arrays ["on the fly"][onTheFly], without using an explicit function call (command).
+Similar to R, we can easily create indexed [1D arrays using shorthand][onTheFly], without using an explicit function call (command).

 ~~~
 # variable with an assigned value of a 1D vector object